brenoleite/EnochsDiary/src/site/notes/DNDSRD/35eSRD/Spells/All/Remove Paralysis.md

 **SavingThrow**:: Will negates (harmless) **SpellResistance**:: true

-**snip**:: Frees one or more creatures from paralysis or slow effect. ^onelinedescription
+**snip**:: Frees one or more creatures from paralysis or slow effect.